MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/import-visual.md

    :::image type="content" source="media/import-visual/get-visuals.png" alt-text="Screenshot of the Power BI Visualizations Pane, which shows the Get more visuals option is highlighted.":::

-4. Select **AppSource visuals** and select the visual you want to import.
+4. Select **AppSource visuals** and choose the visual you want to import.

    :::image type="content" source="media/import-visual/select-visual.png" alt-text="Screenshot of the Power BI visuals dialog, which shows the visuals available for import and the highlighted AppSource visuals option.":::